 My mother was fearless in many ways.
-One year, when I was visiting for the holidays, she insisted on going with me while I ran at a local park, saying there had been incidents of teenagers and “hooligans” accosting joggers.
+One December, when I was home for the holidays, she insisted on going with me while I ran at a local park, saying there had been incidents of teenagers and “hooligans” accosting joggers.
 She felt it was important to be there to protect me.
 My mother was 5’2″ and 105 pounds at her peak height and weight.
 I told her I would be fine.
 She wouldn’t take ‘no’ for an answer.

 The park we went to had a one mile dirt loop course.
 My mother brought her binoculars and looked for birds while I ran four miles.
 As I was finishing my final mile, I stopped where she was bird watching so we could walk to the car together.
-Mom told me that while I was on the other side of the loop, a group of teenagers had encircled her, demanding to know if she had any money.
-She said, “I told them I didn’t have any money, and they should stop trying to harass an old woman and leave me alone.”
+Mom said that while I was on the other side of the loop, a group of teenagers had encircled her, demanding to know if she had any money.
+“I told them I didn’t have any money, and they should stop trying to harass an old woman and leave me alone.”
 Then she added in a confidential whisper, “I always tuck $5 in my binoculars case, just in case I need it, but I wasn’t going to tell them that ..”

-My mother has shooed away pushy salespeople, confronted aggressive teenage trick-or-treaters and summarily dismissed overly eager proselytizers who dared to ring her doorbell.
-My father died in 2003 so Mom spent 12 years living alone in the house she loved so much.
+My mother shooed away pushy salespeople, confronted aggressive teenage trick-or-treaters and summarily dismissed overly eager proselytizers who dared to ring her doorbell.
+My father died in 2003 so Mom spent 12 years living alone in the green corner house she loved so much.
 After she died, BJ, the neighbor across the street, told me that whenever her husband traveled, BJ would stay with her brother and his family.
-But your mother, she said, taught me that I didn’t have to be afraid to stay alone in my own house.
-She inspired me to be brave.
+“But your mother,” she said, “taught me that I didn’t have to be afraid to stay alone in my own house.
+She inspired me to be brave.”